Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 > "Struktur schlägt Spekulation."

-Green Mining's 300+ investors across GMD, GM3, and GM4 are invested in an entity that produces all seven data points on request, backed by Swiss company law, an audited 2025 income statement, and on-chain transaction records.
+Green Mining's 300+ investors are involved with an entity that produces all seven data points on request, backed by Swiss company law, an audited 2025 income statement, and on-chain transaction records.
 That is the benchmark.
 It should be the industry standard.

 ---